 You’ve heard of Cancun, Playa del Carmen, and Tulum, but have you ever heard of Bacalar?
 If it doesn’t ring a bell, the next time you’re in the Yucatán Peninsula, venture to this quiet little town for some R&R. The landscape will take your breath away.
+I went there last time after I was down in Belize.

 Tucked away close to the border with Belize, Bacalar still seems to be a hidden gem in Mexico.
 I only found out about this little town through other backpacker friends when I began my trip on Central America’s “Gringo Trail”.
 I had to see the lagoon, they said.